 We relate writing to reading, enabling students to learn about compelling writing from their literature studies.
 Students’ writing progress is assessed using teacher-designed assessments and the upper elementary writing rubric.
 By the end of 5th grade students are writing in a variety of forms using the writing process.
 They edit and revise their work, include description and details, sequence events, vary sentence length and structure, use basic paragraph structure, summarize, respond to literature, use a wide range of vocabulary, and use conventional spelling and mechanics.

-Students continue to use hands-on tools to explore mathematical concepts while increasing their pencil and paper skill.
+Students use hands-on tools to explore mathematical concepts while increasing their pencil and paper skill.

 Mental math, estimation, problem solving, and expressing mathematical thinking clearly is emphasized.
 At the same time, students memorize multiplication and division facts and learn to use standard algorithms for multiplying and dividing.
 They work with decimals and further their understanding of fractions, geometry, measurement, and beginning algebraic concepts.
 Math progress is assessed by teacher-designed and commercial assessment tools as well as the math portion of the Measure of Academic Progress test.